PaloAltoNetworks/prisma-cloud-docs/api/descriptions/collections/post.md

 ### cURL Request

-The following cURL command creates a new collection named `my-collection`.
-This collection captures all container images named `ubuntu:18.04`.
+Refer to the following cURL example command that creates a new collection named `my-collection` and captures all container images named `ubuntu:18.04`:
-Any resource left unspecified, such as `hosts`, `functions`, and `clusters`, is assigned a wildcard by default.

 ```bash
 $ curl 'https://<CONSOLE>/api/v1/collections' \